Making Barcodes the Right Size

-Several factors act in unison to determine a given bar code's physical characteristics.
+Several factors act in unison to determine a given barcode's physical characteristics.
 Symbol height and width, density (characters per inch, cpi), the nominal width, and aspect ratio are all interrelated variables.
-They take on new significance when dealing with scalable fonts like Azalea Software's bar code product line.
+They take on new significance when dealing with scalable fonts like Azalea Software's barcode software product line.

-The Point Size Determines The Height Of The Bars
+Font Point Size Determines the Height of the Bars

 When you format a string of text in an Azalea font, the bars will be as tall as the point size you specify.
 There are 72 points per inch so if you format a string at 36 points the bar code will be 1/2 inch tall.
 Format it at 18 points and it will be 1/4" tall.
 This is true across the Azalea product line with the exception of the Half fonts in UPCTools.

 In some cases you have a space you're trying to fit a bar code into.
 If you know how tall the space is you know at what point size to format the text.
 In the case of C39Tools and C128Tools, the specific font you use determines the symbol's width.
 More on that later.